gregfoletta/Introduction-to-Statistical-Learning/Chapter_6/lab.md

 So fitting with a $\lambda = 4$ leads to a lower test MSE.

 In general it would be better to use cross validation to determine the $\lambda$.
 We can use the `cv.glmnet()` to do this.
 By default is does ten folds.
+We see the $\lambda$ with the smallest cross validation error is 27.
+We plug this back in and see an MSE of 121,165.

 ```r